mwangdakota/pages-uswds-jekyll/pages/how-to-submit/how-to-submit.md

 ---
 # Overview

 Use this guide to help you submit a Small Business Innovation Research (SBIR) or Small Business Technology Transfer (STTR) Phase I or Phase II proposal in Research.gov.
-(A PDF version of this guide is also available for [download]( {{ site.baseurl }}/assets/files/applicants/Phase_I_Proposal_Preparation_Booklet.pdf)).

 New in November 2022, NSF will only accept full proposals from startups and small businesses via Research.gov, a new proposal submission portal that allows applicants to create, submit, track and update full proposals.
 (The system and process used to submit Project Pitches has not changed.)